The Maharashtra twist and an eerie similarity to what Deve Gowda did in 2006

 Early this morning, Devendra Fadnavis was sworn in as the Chief Minister of Maharashtra and Ajit Pawar of the NCP as the deputy CM.

-An hour post the swearing in ceremony, Sharad Pawar issued a statement that he did not endorse these developments.
-He said that the decision taken by Ajit Pawar was person and the NCP neither supports or endorses it.
+An hour post the swearing-in ceremony, Sharad Pawar issued a statement that he did not endorse these developments.
+He said that the decision taken by Ajit Pawar was personal and the NCP neither supports or endorses it.
 Praful Patel of the NCP too issued a similar statement and said that Sharad Pawar had nothing to do with it.

 Ajit Pawar back-stabbed us, cheated Chhatrapati Shivaji Maharaj and Maharashtra: Sena